limkokhole/ps_brief/README.md

 # ps_brief
 Understand all running non-kernel processes with manual and package brief.

 This script dump all running processes with dpkg description, process name, process id, filetype, manual brief, then saved into a single file.

+Processes in the same package will group together.

 You should run it as root in bash, i.e. sudo.
 Support only for dpkg-based systems.